Hertig Hans slott

+Duke Hans's Castle paper calendar from 1994 depicting the Duke's Castle with a frame with portraits and other pictures in it.

 Hertig Hans slott ("Duke Hans' Castle") was the 1994 edition of Sveriges Radio's Christmas Calendar.

 Plot

 Duke Hans' castle is located on a rocky island out at sea.
 Construction was led by Duke Hans a long time ago.
 One day, his two descentendts Birger and Valdemar begin exploring the castle.

 Rerun

 The series was aired as a rerun between 4 February-7 March 1997.